squidserv/Analgesic-Bullet/README.md

 # Analgesic Bullet

-Shoot the drunk and the magic bullet will instantly sober them up instantly!
+Shoot the drunk and the magic bullet will sober them up instantly!
 Be careful though, you may remind them that they are your enemy!

 ## Convars